hjx-hitzjuer/CodeSLAM/README.md

 pip install -r requirements.txt
 ```

-**Comment:** The environment uses PyTorch `1.5.1` and PyTorch-Lightning `0.7.6` because this was the environment we used for development.
+**Comment:** The environment use PyTorch `1.5.1` and PyTorch-Lightning `0.7.6` because this was the environment we used for development.

 ### Training
 Config values are documented in `config/default.yaml`.
 You can start a training with